Project

 I also want to point out that this language structure is mostly for some simple stuff, i would imagine.
 Then allowing parameterized block may be overkill for it.
 Then we end up with a block with no parameter, the object being passed into the block implicitly, where the subject of all the verbs in the block being the object passed. - in this case, yield is okay for the name...
 This may be more convinient because in this cae, using other objects defined outside the block is no issue, unlike unnamed method approach.

-Updated by jihwans (Jihwan Song) over 9 years ago
+Updated by jihwans (Jihwan Song) about 10 years ago

 I should admit that I never liked object to which a block method is called being passed as block parameter.